ashedwards/ILPO/README.md

     }

 ## Getting started
-This is the official implementation of the work [Imitating Latent Policies from Observation](https://arxiv.org/abs/1805.07914).
+This is the official ICML implementation of the work [Imitating Latent Policies from Observation](https://arxiv.org/abs/1805.07914).
 This approach aims to learn policies directly from state observations by utilizing two key components 1) a Latent Policy Network (LPN) that utilizes a multimodal forward dynamics network to learn priors over latent actions and 2) an Action Remapping Network (ARN) that leverages environment interactions to map the latent actions to real ones, as summarized in Figure 1.

 Note: This is research code and we not currently plan to maintain it.